denten-books/plain-text/main.md

 character on someone else's screen.
 The task of microanalysis will be to recover a measure of material context underlying textual production and dissemination.
-To trace the flows of governance and control that lurk beneath (as Kittler rightly suggests) would mean more than passive apprehension of footprints indicating the "evanescent absence" of life ("the sign about which Robinson Crusoe would make no mistake", as Lacan would have it) [@lacan_seminar_1997, 167], but rather it would entail the proactive deployment of tools like *tracert*, *pcap*, *ssh*, or *traceroute*: tools that "hop" across, "sniff" packets in, burrow through, survey, traverse, and flood network topographies, channeling itinerant streams of data back into mangroves of readability and comprehension *for* readers and writers (as *subjects* whose loss Kittler laments).
+To trace the flows of governance and control that lurk beneath (as Kittler rightly suggests) must mean more than passive apprehension of footprints indicating the "evanescent absence" of life ("the sign about which Robinson Crusoe would make no mistake", in Lacan's words) [@lacan_seminar_1997, 167], but rather it would entail the proactive deployment of tools like *tracert*, *pcap*, *ssh*, or *traceroute*: tools that "hop" across, "sniff" packets in, burrow through, survey, traverse, and flood network topographies, channeling itinerant streams of data back into mangroves of readability and comprehension *for* readers and writers (as the very subjects whose loss Kittler laments).
 Only in these encrypted tunnels and secure shells can anything like the digital humanities take root.

 "Algorithms are inherently fascistic, because they give the comforting illusion